delthas/SWRSToys/README.md

 **Make the game window resizable.**

+### ForceWindowedFullscreen

+Resizes the game window to the size of your screen.
+Currently if you have a 16:9 monitor you'll still be able to see behind the window.

+There are no options to configure.
+Not compatible with SokuEngine.

 ## Making a module

 - Make a new folder in `modules/`.
 You can copy an existing module and adapt it.